etwk/blog/content/lists/books.md

 - [ ] The Different Drum: Community-making and peace #must
 - [ ] The New Odyssey (Patrick Kingsley)
 - [ ] Innocents Lost: When Child Soldiers Go To War
-- [ ] The Power Broker: Robert Moses and the Fall of New York #history
+- [ ] The Power Broker: Robert Moses and the Fall of New York #history #biography #must
 - [ ] Emotional Justice: A Roadmap for Racial Healing #must
 - [ ] Cold Intimacies: The Making of Emotional Capitalism
 - [ ] A Necessary Kindness: Stories From the Frontline of Abortion Care